NFDI4Microbiota/MetadataStandards/docs/ontology_examples.md

 Prefer: [rhizosphere environment \[ENVO:01000999\]](http://purl.obolibrary.org/obo/ENVO_01000999) <br>
 Avoid: soil near roots

-Unless the target repository **explicitly** requires free text or no suitable ontology term exists in any of the lookup services
+Unless the target repository **explicitly** requires free text or no suitable ontology term exists in any of the lookup services.

 ## Examples by metadata field